marekjasiok/next-try/mdx/welcome.md

 Anything not marked `completed` must 'hang' somewhere.

 Once you delve into a task, you may refine the granularity by attaching subtasks to it.
 Going from a sketch of an idea to the actionnable plan.

+Always decide what the next steps are before marking a task complete.